-Is the system described to and retrieval? manage documents sufficient to ensure safe, reliable storage Is it clear which departme nt and person (role) is responsible for managing the storage, t documents?
-Does the KM plan docume of distribution? ent the target audiences, messages, KM products and modes Are sufficient costs allocate ted to deliver the KM plan?
-Is it clear which agency ho as overall responsibility for delivering the KM plan?
+Is the system described to manage documents sufficient to ensure safe, reliable storage and retrieval?
+Is it clear which department and person (role) is responsible for managing the storage, back-up and archiving of project documents?
+Does the KM plan document the target audiences, messages, KM products and modes of distribution?
+Are sufficient costs allocated to deliver the KM plan?
+Is it clear which agency has overall responsibility for delivering the KM plan?